sprs98/coding-challenge/README.md

 # Project Shift Coding Challenge

 First of all, this isn't a pass/fail challenge - get as far as you can.
-Some may find this difficult and others may find it rudimentary given that it is very basic JavaScript.
-Either way it will give us a great topic for conversation during the interview.
-We don't expect candidates to already know how to code, but we are interested to see what (if any) previous experience you have.
+Some may find this difficult and others may find it rudimentary.
+We are merely interested in seeing what previous experience you have.
+Please limit your use of google to syntax and now answers.

-You can bring the answers with you to the interview, or submit them to aaron@projectshift.io.

 ## Problem 1
 Write a function, that when invoked, alerts "Durham is awesome!"